Coronavirus outbreak: These states in India contribute more to COVID-19 cases

 Delhi, the national capital has reached this grim milestone courtesy rapid increase in the number of coronavirus cases.
 Earlier, the national capital saw its daily tally increase by 1,000 for a few days.
 The total number of COVID-19 cases in the city-state are 22,132.
 The death toll stands at 556.

-In Gujarat, as many as 17,617 positive cases has been recorded, with 1,092 deaths.
+In Gujarat, as many as 17,617 positive cases have been recorded, with 1,092 deaths.
 Gujarat would also be the second state to be affected by Cyclone Nisarga today.
 As many as 18 districts across the state would experience heavy rainfall and strong winds.

 Rajasthan is the fifth state to be affected by the novel coronavirus pandemic.
 The number of COVID-19 positive cases in the state now stands at 9,373.
 According to the data, 203 people have died, 6,435 have been discharged.